richardanaya/staticflux/README.md

 # The Basics

-**What is an Store?**
+**What is a Store?**

-A Store holds a singular state that has its updates streamed to listeners within an application.
+A Store is an observable that holds a singular state that has its updates streamed to listeners within an application.
 (Examples: a list of records on the screen, a map of friends and their status, etc.)

 **What is an Action?**